oapicf/pinterest-sdk/clients/go/generated/docs/AdvancedAuctionBidOptions.md

 `func (o *AdvancedAuctionBidOptions) UnsetAppTypeMultipliers()`

 UnsetAppTypeMultipliers ensures that no value is present for AppTypeMultipliers, not even an explicit nil
+### GetBidInMicroCurrency

+`func (o *AdvancedAuctionBidOptions) GetBidInMicroCurrency() int64`

+GetBidInMicroCurrency returns the BidInMicroCurrency field if non-nil, zero value otherwise.

+### GetBidInMicroCurrencyOk

+`func (o *AdvancedAuctionBidOptions) GetBidInMicroCurrencyOk() (*int64, bool)`

+GetBidInMicroCurrencyOk returns a tuple with the BidInMicroCurrency field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBidInMicroCurrency

+`func (o *AdvancedAuctionBidOptions) SetBidInMicroCurrency(v int64)`

+SetBidInMicroCurrency sets BidInMicroCurrency field to given value.

+### HasBidInMicroCurrency

+`func (o *AdvancedAuctionBidOptions) HasBidInMicroCurrency() bool`

+HasBidInMicroCurrency returns a boolean if a field has been set.

+### SetBidInMicroCurrencyNil

+`func (o *AdvancedAuctionBidOptions) SetBidInMicroCurrencyNil(b bool)`

+ SetBidInMicroCurrencyNil sets the value for BidInMicroCurrency to be an explicit nil

+### UnsetBidInMicroCurrency
+`func (o *AdvancedAuctionBidOptions) UnsetBidInMicroCurrency()`

+UnsetBidInMicroCurrency ensures that no value is present for BidInMicroCurrency, not even an explicit nil
 ### GetPlacementMultipliers

 `func (o *AdvancedAuctionBidOptions) GetPlacementMultipliers() PlacementMultipliers`